Doxuno

 GOOD FAITH AND FIDUCIARY DUTIES

-Each Partner owes fiduciary duties to the Partnership and to the other Partners, including duties of good faith, loyalty, and candour under the Partnership Act 1908 (PA 1908).
-No Partner shall: (a) engage in any business or activity that competes with the Partnership without the prior written consent of the other Partners; (b) make any secret profit from the Partnership's business; (c) use the Partnership's assets or opportunities for personal benefit without consent; or (d) act in a manner that materially damages the Partnership's reputation or business.
+Each Partner owes fiduciary duties to the Partnership and to the other Partners — including duties of utmost good faith (uberrimae fidei), loyalty, candour and to account for benefits derived from any transaction concerning the Partnership — codified in sections 35-37 of the Partnership Law Act 2019.
+No Partner shall: (a) engage in any business or activity that competes with the Partnership without the prior written consent of the other Partners (PLA 2019, s 37 — duty not to compete with firm); (b) make any secret profit from the Partnership's business (PLA 2019, s 36 — duty to account for benefits); (c) use the Partnership's assets or opportunities for personal benefit without consent; or (d) act in a manner that materially damages the Partnership's reputation or business.

 9.